Boilermakers begin their practice sessions next week

 With Painter at the helm of the Purdue program, a host of Boilermakers have earned the opportunity to play basketball at the professional level.

 Carl Landry became the first NBA draft choice of the Painter Era in 2007, when Seattle called his name with the No. 31 selection and traded his rights to Houston.
-Landry went on to earn a place on the 2008 NBA All-Rookie Team, and recently completed his sixth season in the league, and first with the Golden State Warriors.
+Landry went on to earn a place on the 2008 NBA All-Rookie Team, and recently completed his fifth season in the league, and second with the New Orleans Hornets.

 The 2011 NBA Draft was a seminal moment in the history of the program, as Johnson and Moore were both selected and, by the end of the night, reunited as members of the Boston Celtics.
 After being selected 27th overall by New Jersey to become Purdue's first first-round pick since 1994, Johnson was traded to Boston, which later chose Moore with the 55th overall selection.